 Make sure your game has its own social media profile where you regularly post captivating messages to connect with your audience.
 Game-related tips and tricks in the form of screenshots, short videos, or target content are just a few ways to start conversations with your potential users.
 If big games like Angry Birds use Facebook and Twitter to have regular, enjoyable conversations with their users, why don’t you?

-2. Video content is the king in game advertising
+2. Video content is the king of game advertising

 Video continues to be the most powerful way to communicate online.
 It’s visual, it’s engaging, and it creates a lasting impression on your audience.
 In fact,